Customer Experience

 3. Maintain a Positive and Professional Demeanor

-Maintaining a positive and professional demeanor in customer service means projecting a friendly and helpful attitude.
+Maintaining a positive and professional demeanor means projecting a friendly and helpful attitude whether speaking on the phone, writing an email, or responding in chat.

 4. Develop Strong Knowledge of the Company’s Products & Services